Tags:

 This and Upton Sinclair’s book The Jungle, which highlighted the abhorrent conditions present in Chicago’s Stockyards, would lead to the 1906 Food and Drug Act.
 An act, that would further press the question of what “pure” food or “pure” whiskey was.
 But one that also created a powerful government watchdog known as the US Food and Drug Administration.

-So, when you see a whiskey these days that says Bottled-In-Bond on the label, really have any meaning anymore, or is it just clever marketing to get you to buy a bottle?
+So, when you see a whiskey these days that says Bottled-In-Bond on the label, does it really have any meaning anymore, or is it just a clever marketing ploy to get you to buy a bottle?

-Well with the explosion of craft distilleries across the United States, there has been an influx of whiskey produced by third parties and sold to non-distiller producers.
+Well with the explosion of craft distilleries across the United States, there has been an influx of whiskey produced by third parties and sold to what are referred to as non-distiller producers.
 Many of these third-party distillers are creating high quality spirits to help jump start many of the new brands that are crowding onto your store’s shelves.
-But label requirements are lax on non-Bottled-In-Bond whiskey’s and there have been some high profile cases where distilleries were advertising a heritage and product while stretching the truth, or creating downright deception.
+But label requirements are lax on non-Bottled-In-Bond whiskeys and there have been some high profile cases where distilleries were advertising a heritage and product while stretching the truth, or creating downright deception.

 Bottled-in-Bond, even after having some of its rules relaxed in the 80’s, still requires that a whiskey come from a single distillery, with a single distiller, in a single season.
 It is still stored in government bonded warehouses, and it still has to be bottled at 50% alcohol by volume, with no additional adulteration and is still aged for at least 4 years.
 The main things that are missing would be the tax stamp over the cork.